The psychology of a persuasive investor pitch

 Surprisingly, the answer to all three questions is a clear ‘NO’.

-We think our conscious mind is sitting in the driving seat.
-However, psychological research shows that our subconscious minds are steering us from under the bonnet.
+Psychological research shows that our subconscious minds are steering us from under the bonnet.
 By the time we decide to make a turn, our subconscious mind has already decided which way to go.

 Most of us have it backwards.
 When we want to create persuasive investor pitches, we set out to prove our case for investment.
 We wear our logical hat and talk about numbers, the team and the competition.
 But you can’t prove any investment decision in advance.
 You can’t guarantee the returns or forecast the future.
 Wearing the logical hat isn’t enough.
 You need an emotional one, too.

 Investors should feel confident that they are making a good decision.
 So, instead of trying to prove an investment decision in advance, they build confidence about that investment decision.
 And if you build confidence, you make sure the investors’ subconscious doesn’t dismiss you as a danger or a risk to avoid.
 So – what can you do to build confidence?
 How can you use the way our brains work to be more effective and deliver more persuasive investor pitches?

 When something is tricky to understand, it feels difficult.
 When your brain feels strained you are more like to be vigilant and suspicious.
 You feel less comfortable, rely less on intuition, and act less creatively.